-When we think of lasagna (or lasagne, whichever way you spell it) it’s probably the meaty version that’s uppermost in our minds but these days there are many different kinds so, as with pasta sauces, the wine pairing depends on the other ingredients in the dish.
+When we think of pairing wine with lasagna (or lasagne, whichever way you spell it) it’s probably the meaty version that’s uppermost in our minds but these days, as you know, there are many variations.
+As with pasta sauces, then, your wine choice should reflect the other ingredients in the dish.

-Classic lasagnaBasically you can go for the same type of wines as you would for a spaghetti bolognese though as the cheese sauce tends to make the dish a bit richer you might want to go for slightly more full-bodied reds.
+Classic meat lasagnaBasically you can go for the same type of wines as you would for a spaghetti bolognese though as the cheese sauce tends to make the dish a bit richer you might want to go for slightly more full-bodied reds.
 Maybe a modern style Tuscan red rather than a classic Chianti or a southern Italian or Sicilian red like Nero d'Avola or Primitivo.
 Barbera is a good pairing too as are Italian grape varieties such as sangiovese from elsewhere.
 Outside Italy a rioja crianza, a medium-bodied cabernet sauvignon or a zinfandel would be a great pairing too.

-Seafood lasagnaThese tend to have very similar ingredients to a fish pie so suit similar wines.
+Seafood lasagnaChoosing a wine for a seafood lasagna is similar to picking a wine for fish pie.
 Try a smooth creamy chardonnay, chenin blanc or a fuller Italian white such as a Soave.

 Image ©anna_shepulova @fotolia.com

 If you found this post useful and were happy to get the advice for free perhaps you'd think about donating towards the running costs of the site?
 You can find out how to do it here or to subscribe to our regular newsletter click here.